ycexiao/scikit-package/doc/source/getting-started.rst

 Are you here for cookiecutting?
 -------------------------------

 1. You have an existing Python package.
 Do you want to standardize your package with ``bg-cookiecutter``?
-Please follow the full instructions :ref:`here <cookiecutter-title>`.
+Please follow the full instructions :ref:`here <scikit-package-header>`.

 2. You already have a bg-cookiecuttered package.
 Do you want to use the latest version of ``bg-cookiecutter`` to re-cookiecut your package?
 Please follow the instructions in :ref:`here <cookiecutter-workflow-main>`.